Tashi Delegs! Welcome!

 We are a Tibetan-American family-owned business located in downtown Albany, NY.
 We import fair-trade items from the Himalayan regions of Tibet, India, and Nepal.
 Owner and artist Tashi Palden hand-paints traditional Tibetan artwork (tangkha), furniture and shrines.
 He also gives instruction in art, language and meditation.

-Please stop by to enjoy a new cultural experience.
+If you are in Albany, please stop by to enjoy a new cultural experience.
 Visiting Little Moon Tibetan Giftshop is like taking a trip to the Himalayas!

 How to Find Us: